uwspstar/FullStack/Data Scientist and Machine Learning/readme.md

 So we're downloading this interpreter and compiler
 ```
 - int & float
-- float take more memory than int
+- float take more memory than int.
+50,0001, save 2 different location 50, and 0001
 - print(type(6))